-“Thanks Darren for your care, keeping my body healthy after all those miles on the road with deep tissue massage and dry needling, especially the extra boost from the Shockwave Therapy machine that the calve niggle needed.”
+Thanks DK Injury Clinic for your care, keeping my body healthy after all those miles on the road with deep tissue massage and dry needling, especially the extra boost from the Shockwave Therapy machine that the calve niggle needed.

 “I’ve been to numerous physiotherapists over the years and left not really satisfied with the end results.
 DK was recommended to me by a professional athlete so I decided to give it a go.
-Darren listened to my issues, made an assessment, explained the problem in an easy to understand way and set to work.
+They listened to my issues, made an assessment, explained the problem in an easy to understand way and set to work.
 I’ve had 3 sessions so far, my mobility and range of movement has far exceeded my expectations.
 I couldn’t be happier.
 Side note, the price is far more competitive than my previous experience with physiotherapist which is a massive bonus.
 All in all I’m a happy customer.”

 "I wanted to let you know how well I am doing after attending your clinic.
 The improvement in my foot and ankle in little over a month is amazing.
 I am very glad I took my Orthopaedic consultants advice and contacted you.
 The front of my foot had a number of chipped bones and a fractured shin bone they are all much stronger.
 I completed a 5km walk this week, this time last month I could only manage 1km.
 A combining treatment plan of orthotics insoles and laser treatment has worked wonders, again thank you for helping me improve my quality of life and getting me back on my feet!"

-"I went to Darren in DK Injury Clinic after attending a physio with an Achilles Tendinitis/Tendinopathy injury for about 3-4 weeks.
+"I went to DK Injury Clinic after attending a physio with an Achilles Tendinitis/Tendinopathy injury for about 3-4 weeks.
 I had also tried a number of exercises and stretches (Alfredson Achilles eccentric strengthening) to alleviate the pain/injury myself but nothing was working.
-I had heard about Darren and his Shock Wave Therapy treatments from a friend in my triathlon club but to be honest, I ignored the suggestion at first as I was sceptical it would do anything to help the Achilles.
+I had heard about Shock Wave Therapy treatments from a friend in my triathlon club but to be honest, I ignored the suggestion at first as I was sceptical it would do anything to help the Achilles.
 However, I was only 4-5 weeks out from my first Ironman and I couldn't even run 500 meters without serious pain.
-I decided to give Darren a go as I had nothing to lose and had no other options at this stage.
+I decided to give it a go as I had nothing to lose and had no other options at this stage.

 I was two weeks out from Ironman at this stage and I managed to run 2-3 more times before the event which was just what I needed for my confidence.
-I went back to Darren for one more precautionary treatment the week of the race and off I went to Austria for my first Ironman.
+I went back to the clinic for one more precautionary treatment the week of the race and off I went to Austria for my first Ironman.
 The couple of runs that I did the two weeks before the race were all less than 10km as I didn't want to risk aggravating the injury.
 On the day of the race, I was prepared to have to walk parts of the race as I was convinced the injury would flair back up somewhere along the marathon after the pounding it would take throughout the day.
 However, to my delight, it didn't.
 I managed to run the whole marathon without the Achilles flaring up once.